 And I think this is the impression most people get of Singapore – Wham Bam, See ya later…..thanks for the chicken rice!

 This time around we actually stayed for 5 nights total.
 Still not a very long time to explore and discover all that Singapore has to offer, but we decided that if there was one thing we were going to do during our stay – it was eat!

 Surprise surprise huh!

 Like the rest of the world ‘Gastro Mania’ has hit Singapore – hard!
 Gastro as in gastronomy – the art of choosing, cooking and eating good food….not the other gross kind.
 I seriously can’t believe how many times I’ve had to explain this recently…..

-Anyways – way we wanted to check out the scene and see what to eat in Singapore, to seek out a few of the funkiest places in town that are serving up delish food with a modern fusion twist, along side some delectable locally made craft beers and cocktails.
+Anyways – way we wanted to check out the scene and see what to eat in Singapore, to seek out a few of the funkiest places in town that are serving up delish food with a modern fusion twist, alongside some delectable locally made craft beers and cocktails.

 Dinner in Singapore

 This micro-brewery is situated in an up and coming area of town.
 Previously known for it’s stores selling hardware, today in-between the still present stores you’ll find hip bars and restaurants popping up all over the place.
 What we loved about The 1925 was the fact that the owners had stayed true to the history of the building, utilising and embellishing the origins of the building to create a gastro-pub with a modern touch but with a very historical feel.